grafana/xk6-redis/README.md

 # xk6-redis

-This is a Redis client library for [k6](https://github.com/grafana/k6).
+This is an official k6 extension, it's a client library for [Redis](https://redis.io) database.

 ## Get started